-Question Answer Marks EITHER 3(a) What, in your view, do Fagin's relationships with his gang of boys add to the novel's meaning and effects?
+Question Answer Marks EITHER 3(a) In what ways, and with what effects, does Dickens present friendship in the novel Oliver Twist ?
 25 Mark according to the levels of response marking criteria.
-OR 3(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Dickens's presentation of Nancy in the novel as a whole.
+OR 3(b) Paying close attention to the language, tone and narrative methods, discuss the following passage, showing its significance to the novel as a whole.
 25 Mark according to the levels of response marking criteria.